wassim-triki/TeamUp/DEPLOYMENT_GUIDE.md

 ### Update ALLOWED_HOSTS if URL Changes

-If you change your Render URL or add a custom domain:
+If you add a custom domain, you may need to update allowed hosts:

 1. Go to your web service in Render
 2. Navigate to **"Environment"** tab
-3. Update the `ALLOWED_HOSTS` variable
+3. Add or update the `ALLOWED_HOSTS` variable with your custom domain (comma-separated)
 4. Click **"Save Changes"** - this will trigger a re-deployment

+**Note:** The Render hostname is automatically included, so you only need to add custom domains.

 ### Set Up Custom Domain (Optional)